Olesj-Bilous/logos/README.md

 v_A = A^{-1}v
 ```

+for invertible matrices.
 A consequence proves the aforementioned.

 ```math
 A_A^{*i} = A^{-1}A^{*i}